jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

    .. code-block:: bash

-      az aks list --output table
+      az group list --output table

    You can then delete the one you want with the following command

    .. code-block:: bash

-      az group delete -n <YOUR-GROUP-NAME>
+      az group delete --name <YOUR-GROUP-NAME>

+   Be careful to delete the correct Resource Group, as doing so will irreversibly delete all resources within the group!

 3. Double check to make sure all the resources are now deleted, since anything you have not deleted will cost you money!
 You can check the `web portal <https://portal.azure.com>`_ (check the "Resource Groups" page) to verify that everything has been deleted.

-   These might take several minutes to clear up, but they shouldn't have anything related to your JupyterHub cluster after you have deleted the cluster.
+   These might take several minutes to clear up, but they shouldn't have anything related to your JupyterHub cluster after you have deleted the resource group.

 Amazon Web Services (AWS)
 -------------------------